-It is estimated that approximately 20% of the homeless population are between the ages of 13 and 24.
+It is estimated that approximately 20% of those experiencing homelessness are between the ages of 13 and 24.

 One of the solutions for helping youth experiencing homelessness make healthy transitions to adulthood by avoiding life on the street is strengthening families and addressing their needs.
-There are a number of programs available to homeless or at-risk families, youth and children.
+There are a number of programs available to familes, youth and children experiencing homelessness (or at risk of homelessness).
 A Way Home Canada features key examples of youth services, including:

 - School-based interventions